Skip to Main Content

 When the State of Israel claims to represent all Jewish people, defenders of Israeli policy redefine antisemitism to include criticism of Israel.
 Antisemitism is harmful and real in our society.
 What must also be addressed is how the deployment of false charges of antisemitism or redefining antisemitism can suppress the global progressive fight for justice.
 There is no one definitive voice on antisemitism and its impact.
 Jewish Voice for Peace has curated a collection of essays that provides a diversity of perspectives and standpoints.
 Each contribution explores critical questions concerning uses and abuses of antisemitism in the twenty-first-century, focusing on the intersection between antisemitism, accusations of antisemitism, and Palestinian human rights activism.
 This anthology provides a much-needed tool for Palestinian solidarity activists, teachers, as well as Jewish communities.
 Featuring contributions from Omar Barghouti, Judith Butler, and Rebecca Vilkomerson, as well as activists, academics, students, and cultural workers, On Political Solidarity and Justice includes the voices of Palestinian students and activists, and Jews that are often marginalized in mainstream discussions of antisemitism, including Jews of Color and Sephardi/Mizrahi Jews.

-World Religions Online World Religions Online explores religion and spirituality in an objective manner, from the ceremonies of the first practitioners to the elaborate rituals of today.
+World Religions Online This link opens in a new windowWorld Religions Online explores religion and spirituality in an objective manner, from the ceremonies of the first practitioners to the elaborate rituals of today.

 You must log in to use library databases and eBooks.
 When prompted to log in, enter your Passport credentials.
 If you have trouble, try resetting your Passport pin, sending an email to HelpDeskRequests@polk.edu, or calling the Help Desk at 863.292.3652.
 You can also get help from Ask a Librarian.